 Residents enjoy a close and ongoing relationship with the teaching staff.
 During each rotation, the resident participates in both, the operative and office experience.
 The residents are exposed to a variety of approaches and techniques from which he or she will, hopefully, evolve his or her own approach to a specific problem in plastic surgery.

-The rotation at this hospital exposes the residents to a large volume and variety of plastic and reconstructive surgery patients with an emphasis on oncoplastic surgery and facial reconstruction.
+The rotation at this hospital exposes the residents to a large volume and variety of plastic and reconstructive surgery patients with an emphasis on oncoplastic surgery, facial reconstruction and breast reconstruction.

-The rotation at this hospital exposes the residents to a large volume and variety of reconstructive surgery patients with an emphasis on peripheral nerve and upper extremity plastic surgery.
+The rotation at this hospital exposes the residents to a large volume and variety of reconstructive surgery with an emphasis on peripheral nerve and upper extremity plastic surgery, and reconstructive microsurgery.

 The rotation at this institution provides clinical experiences in various plastic and reconstructive surgery procedures.
-This institution has an abundance of aesthetic, breast reconstruction, hand, congenital, and general reconstructive cases.
+This institution has an abundance of cosmetic, breast reconstruction, hand, congenital, and general reconstructive cases.
+Faculty supervise the clinical activity of residents at all times.

-On the Pediatric Plastic Surgery rotation, residents will develop progressive skills in the evaluation, emergency care, and perioperative management of the pediatric plastic surgery patient, with an emphasis on congenital problems, acute and chronic trauma, laser therapy, orthognathic surgery, and microsurgery.
+This institution is one of the largest pediatric hospitals in the United States.
+Residents will rotate for Pediatric Plastic Surgery and develop progressive skills in the evaluation, emergency care, and perioperative management of the pediatric plastic surgery patient, with an emphasis on congenital problems, acute and chronic trauma, laser therapy, orthognathic surgery, and microsurgery.

-The goal of the extremity trauma, facial trauma, and tissue transfer rotation is to allow residents maximum responsibility in the care of patients presenting to this facility primarily with reconstructive problems.
+The goal of the Extremity Trauma, Facial Trauma, and Tissue Transfer rotation is to allow residents maximum responsibility in the care of patients presenting to this facility primarily with reconstructive problems.
+Although there is direct supervision from the faculty, the residents have an increased responsibility for making patient management decisions, and conducting operations.
 Residents have an opportunity to manage patients with unusual and often advanced diseases, deformities, and injuries of interest to plastic surgeons.
 At LBJ, the resident plays a large role in the ambulatory clinics and receives a good exposure to outpatient care.